Tzvi Hirsch Ferber: Career

 Ferber arrived in Manchester, England in 1911, where he founded a yeshiva along with Yehoshua Dov Silverstone.
 In July 1913, he accepted a call to become Rabbi of the West End Talmud Torah Synagogue in Soho, London, a disorganised community of working-class Jewish immigrants of Eastern European origin.
 In a short span of time, Ferber successfully centralised the unorganised Jewish activities and religious life of the community into one institution.

 Active in communal affairs, Ferber established the Chesed V’emeth Burial Society in 1915.
 He helped found the London yeshiva and was for many years the honorary secretary of the London "Vaad Harabonim" (rabbinical council) and chairman of the Association of London Rabbis ("Hisachdus Harabonim").
 A member of its World Rabbinical council, Ferber gave valuable assistance to the Agudas Yisroel movement.
 He closely collaborated with Rabbi Drs.
 M. Jung and V. Schonfeld in Shechita and other communal issues.
 He was a friend of Avraham Yitzchak Kook, Chief Rabbi of Palestine, from the time that the latter was Rabbi of Machzike Hadath in London.

-Ferber was hugely admired and venerated by his congregants and colleagues worldwide.
-Indeed, when he left his seat, everyone stood up and bowed towards him as a sign of respect.
-He was described as a “man of saintliness and gentleness, loved and admired by all who came into contact with him”.
-One of the most riveting Jewish orators of his day, he preached his sermons in Yiddish, and could bring his congregation to tears of nostalgia, or “get everyone laughing within the space of two sentences".
+Ferber was widely respected by his congregation and colleagues.
+Contemporary accounts described him as a religious leader known for his gentle manner and public speaking.
+He preached his sermons in Yiddish and was noted for engaging audiences through both emotional and humorous elements.

 Ferber was Rabbi of Soho for 42 years, from 1913 until his retirement in 1955.
 He died in 1966 in London, survived by his son Jacob Ferber and four older daughters.